liddiard/personal-website-gatsby/src/pages/project/ucla-championships.md

 4. Locating information about a specific championship
 3. Browsing championships in a specific year

 In order to accommodate all of these use cases cleanly, I came up with a two-part radio button navigation that offers a year filter and a sport filter.
-Both filters are initially set to "All Years" and "All Sports," respectively, so that all championships are displayed by default.
+Both filters are initially set to “All Years” and “All Sports,” respectively, so that all championships are displayed by default.

 Clicking a year filters the list and highlights all sports in which UCLA won a championship that year, and vice versa when clicking a sport.
 Take a look at the accompanying video for a better visual explanation of how the navigation makes it easy to browse either by year or by sport, or to quickly locate a specific championship.